Project-Hatchet/Interaction-Framework/README.md

 # Hatchet Vehicle Framework
 A vehicle scripting framework for Arma 3

-This framework is in active development, expect the `vxf` prefix to change.
+This framework is in active development, expect the `htf` prefix to change.
 Interaction configurations are unlikely to change.

 ## Features
  - Allows simple config based binding of scripts to vehicles and seats(module system)
  - Allows config based implementation of vehicle interaction(interaction system)

 ## Vehicle & Seat Config
-All configuration is provided by adding the `vxf` subclass to the cfgVehicles class of your desired vehicle.
+All configuration is provided by adding the `htf` subclass to the cfgVehicles class of your desired vehicle.
 Configurations can be specified to specific seats using a specifier suffix.
 As the player gets in a vehicle or switches seats, the system will find the most specific configuration available for their seat.
-For example, when a `vxf_driver` and a `vxf` config are present, passengers will use the `vxf` config, but the driver will use only modules and interactions found in `vxf_driver`.
+For example, when a `htf_driver` and a `htf` config are present, passengers will use the `htf` config, but the driver will use only modules and interactions found in `htf_driver`.

 Config options
- - `vxf`: applies to all players in a vehicle
+ - `htf`: applies to all players in a vehicle
- - `vxf_driver`: applies to the driver(or pilot) of a vehicle
+ - `htf_driver`: applies to the driver(or pilot) of a vehicle
- - `vxf_gunner`: applies to all gunners of a vehicle, this includes all door guns
+ - `htf_gunner`: applies to all gunners of a vehicle, this includes all door guns
- - `vxf_cargo`: applies to all passengers
+ - `htf_cargo`: applies to all passengers
- - `vxf_turret_` followed by the turret index: applies to the occupant of the turret with specified index, can apply to fire from vehicle seats.
+ - `htf_turret_` followed by the turret index: applies to the occupant of the turret with specified index, can apply to fire from vehicle seats.

 Example:
 ```
 class myMod_myVehicleName {
-  class vxf_driver {
+  class htf_driver {
     class modules {
       class driverSpecificModule {};
       class moduleForEveryone {};
     }; // modules
-  }; // vxf_driver
+  }; // htf_driver
-  class vxf {
+  class htf {
     class modules {
       class moduleForEveryone {};
     }; // modules
-  }; // vxf
+  }; // htf
 }; // myMod_myVehicleName
 ```
 ## Modules
 Modules are sets of scripts attached to vehicles, this allows you to execute scripts when the player is in a specific type of vehicle without having to worry about eventhandlers or keeping track of the vehicle or seat.
-Modules are defined in the `modules` subClass of the vxf config class.
+Modules are defined in the `modules` subClass of the htf config class.

 Example:
 ```
-class vxf_driver {
+class htf_driver {
   class modules {
     class customFuelManagementModule {
       startOnEnter = 1; // this makes it so the module is automatically started when the vehicle is entered